CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Rest and relaxation is the best way to deal with stress.
 Resting well removes a Stress point, very well removes 2, and extremely well removes 3.
 Poor rest does not have any consequences, but building up Stress can.
 This track is typically rolled with END.

 ## Training
 Superpowers need to be honed to be as effective as possible.
-Performing well provides you a Training Die, while performing extremely well provides 2.
+Performing well provides you a Training Die (TD), while performing extremely well provides 2.
 This track is rolled with an attribute associated with one of your power sets.

 ## Welfare
 This track concerns minor heroics such as getting a cat down from a tree or following up on the citizen you saved from a burning building.
 Performing well can earn you fame, which may earn you the help of new allies.
 Performing poorly may cause some to refuse to help you.
 This track is rolled with an attribute associated with one of your power sets.